 - 1.1 In January 2023, The Commission for Communications Regulation (ComReg) published the provisional findings of its market review of the wholesale local access (WLA) and wholesale central access (WCA) markets.
 We supported ComReg in reaching its provisional conclusions by providing recommendations on the most appropriate wholesale price control and MST obligations for the next five years, in relation to those services over which ComReg provisionally concluded that Eircom holds SMP.
 We produced two Expert Economic Reports: - The 'Oxera Part 1 Report': in this report, we focussed on wholesale price controls to address concerns about excessive pricing and exclusionary behaviours.
-Specifically, we considered the need for and-where appropriate the design of-wholesale price control obligations for the monthly rental fees for FTTC VUA and FTTH VUA services (NGA services) in the Commercial NG WLA Market. - The 'Oxera Part 3 Report': in this report, we focussed on the need for ex ante obligations to address the concerns of a margin squeeze occurring and the options available to ComReg.
+Specifically, we considered the need for and-where appropriate the design of-wholesale price control obligations for the monthly rental fees for FTTC VUA and FTTH VUA services (NGA services) in the Commercial NG WLA Market. - The 'Oxera Part 3 Report': 3 in this report, we focussed on the need for ex ante obligations to address the concerns of a margin squeeze occurring and the options available to ComReg.
 Specifically, we considered the need for and, where appropriate, the design of ex ante MSTs for FTTC VUA and FTTH VUA services (NGA services) in the Commercial NG WLA Market.
 Our assessment of the need for ex ante MSTs was considered in the context of the recommendations set out in the Oxera Part 1 Report. - 1.2 Following the assessment presented in the Oxera Part 3 Report, our recommendation to ComReg was that: - ex ante MSTs on FTTC VUA services with respect to downstream retail products are no longer required;

-&lt;sup>1 ComReg (2023), 'Market Reviews; Wholesale Local Access (WLA) provided at a fixed location; Wholesale Central Access (WCA) provided at a fixed location for mass-market products; Consultation and Draft Decision; ComReg 23/03', 9 January.
+1 ComReg (2023), 'Market Reviews; Wholesale Local Access (WLA) provided at a fixed location; Wholesale Central Access (WCA) provided at a fixed location for mass-market products; Consultation and Draft Decision; ComReg 23/03', 9 January.
 Hereafter referred to as 'ComReg 23/03'.

-Overa (2022), 'WCA/WI A market review.
-Overall provided to the Decision of the Provided to the Pr
+2 Overa (2023), 'MCA (MI) A market review Company of the control of

-&lt;sup>2 Oxera (2022), 'WCA/WLA market review; Oxera report: Part 1', 16 December.
+2 Oxera (2022), 'WCA/WLA market review; Oxera report: Part 1', 16 December.
 Hereafter referred to as the 'Oxera Part 1 Report'

-&lt;sup>3 Oxera (2022), 'WCA/WLA market review; Oxera report: Part 3', 16 December.
+3 Oxera (2022), 'WCA/WLA market review; Oxera report: Part 3', 16 December.
 Hereafter referred to as the 'Oxera Part 3 Report'.